PixelCaldera/Hedge-born/items_and_inventory.md

 ### Quality
 Quality is used in place of Usage for items that can be repaired, such as weapons and armor.
 It costs 10% of an items value to repair one Quality dot.

 When all Quality dots are marked, an item has 1 final use.
-A weapon has one last attack, armor can block 1 more blow, etc. After this, the item is destroyed.
+After this, the item is destroyed.
 Players may opt to not use these items so they can be repaired instead.

+Armor has special behavior when all Quality is marked, see **Armor** page for more details.

-## Improvised Items
+## Ruling Items

 Players get in all sort of hairy situations and will look to their equipment for solutions.
-Players will experiment and use gear in ways outside it's typical use, and Referees are encouraged to roll with these situations.
-Here are some guidelines for ruling items on the fly.
+An item's description rules basic usage, but specifying rules for every way an item can be used is not the goal of this system.
+Referees can follow these guidelines for ruling items on the fly.
-- If using the item makes an action easier (crowbars to open doors, pitons to climb walls):
+- If using the item makes an action easier (crowbar to open a door, pitons to climb a wall):
   - Grants 1 boon on a save, 2 if the item is of high quality
+  - If no save, add boon to results (see fishing rod)
   - Mark Usage on a failed save
 - If using the item allows characters to bypass a hazard or obstacle (grappling hook to swing over a pit, lockpicks to open a lock):
   - It works, reward characters for bringing the right tools for the job
   - No save is necessary if the only risk is time
   - Mark Usage on a failed save
 - If the item deals damage or a condition (caltrops, firebombs)
   - Decide the damage based on item cost, rarity, and slots.
-Use weapons as a guide, i.e. caltrops should not deal as much damage as a greatsword
+Use weapons as a baseling, i.e. caltrops are similar to a dagger
   - If it effects all targets in 1 zone, lower damage
-  - If it afflicts a condition, lower damage
+  - If it also afflicts a condition, lower damage
   - If a save is made before taking damage, increase the damage
   - Mark Usage for each use
 - if the item heals damage or a condition
   - decide healing based on item cost, rarity, and time taken to use it.
 Use other healing items as a guide.
   - mark Usage for each use

+### Improvised Items

 Sometimes players will try to use items in place of another (ex. some nails as lockpicks, a shovel as a weapon), or test the limits of what an item is physically capable of (ex. catch a goblin in a bug net, break through a wall with a crowbar).
 When this happens, the Referee can:
 - Allow it, but mark 1 or more Usage on the item